 Circular 228/2020 - Format of documentation on board Cook Islands’ Vessels

 Circular 229/2020 - relating to the certification of seafarers

 |CROATIA||Croatia have informed IMO of adoption of emergency measures related to extension of seafarers documentation of up to 3 months due to COVID-19.|

 Extension of surveys: Extension of the annual/ intermediate/ periodic or renewal surveys is possible for all ships’ statutory certificates, subject to authorisation.
 Extension is possible for up to 3 months from the last date of the window survey, provided that this request is supported by the Classification society of the vessel.

 Remote Inspection / Audits: The Administration may also accept a remote inspection/audit in lieu of the onboard survey/audit.

 For statutory certificates issued by an RO, and the issuance of a short-term certificate or extension as provided on the basis of this Circular, the SDM should be notified electronically as soon as practicable at email@example.com

-Circular No: 12/2020 Procedure for facilitating crew changes within the framework of the gradual relaxation of the Restrictive Measures applicable during the COVID-19 Pandemic
+Revised procedure for facilitating crew changes within the framework of the gradual relaxation of the Restrictive Measures applicable during the COVID-19 Pandemic.

 The flag administration (MAC) decided that all ships’ certificates which expire before July 1st 2020 will remain valid for 3 months without approval from MAC or the RO.